Shopify/liquid/tags/control-flow.md

 title: Control flow
 ---

+Control flow tags can change the information Liquid shows using programming logic.

 ## case/when

 Creates a switch statement to compare a variable with different values. `case` initializes the switch statement, and `when` compares its values.